April 11th, 2016

-The school year is officially over, now is the time for fun in the sun and family vacations.
+The school year is coming to an end; soon it will be time for fun in the sun and family vacations.
 No one is more excited than the kids, who are ready for endless playtime.
 While it’s important to let them be kids and enjoy their time off, it’s also important to incorporate some education into their activities to avoid summer learning loss, also known as the “summer slide”.

 What is Summer Learning Loss?